 3) The Diaphragm and the Vocal Cords

-If you want to improve your range in singing, you should learn these diaphragm singing techniques.
-Although you may be gifted with a beautiful voice, but if you have no ability to sing a high note longer, then, you should focus more in learning your singing lessons so that you can make your voice stronger.
+If you want to improve your range of singing, you should learn these diaphragm singing techniques.
+Although you may be gifted with a beautiful voice, if you have no ability to sing a high note longer, then, you should focus more in learning your singing lessons so that you can make your voice stronger.

-In order for you to understand fully well how to sing from your diaphragm, here are some singing exercises:
+For you to understand fully well how to sing from your diaphragm, here are some singing exercises: